-Muscle injuries are painful, and while sometimes overlooked, a muscle injury is one of the quickest ways to sideline a good player.
+Muscle injuries are painful and one of the quickest ways to sideline a good player.
 No matter what sport you play or how you managed to hurt yourself, the treatment and time it takes to heal from an acute sports injury are often the same.

-Muscle injuries are caused by suddenly stretching a muscle beyond its level of elasticity, and this can occur on a sports field or in your own backyard.
-The good news is that you don’t need a professional trainer to properly treat minor ligament, tendon, or muscle injuries; you just need to know some basic information on how to treat and rehabilitate the injury.
+Muscle injuries are caused by suddenly stretching a muscle beyond its level of elasticity.
+This can occur on a sports field or in your own backyard.
+The good news is that you don’t need a professional trainer to properly treat minor ligament, tendon, or muscle injuries.
+You just need to know some basic information on how to treat and rehabilitate the injury.

 Other than the immediate pain, you also might experience swelling and bruising.
 The initial sharp pain will give way to a throbbing ache.
 The area is likely to be extremely sensitive to movement and will usually be fairly tender to touch as well.
 Normal use will be hindered or impossible for at least the first few hours.

-After an injury, rest is the most effective way to start the healing process.
+Rest is the most effective way to start the healing process after an injury.
 A sprained muscle is weak and vulnerable to further injury, especially in the first few hours.

 The benefits of ice are most significant within the first day or two of injury.
 Applying ice to a new injury will help relieve pain and prevent swelling by decreasing blood flow to the area.
 Placing a cold pack or a bag of frozen veggies in a towel will protect your tender skin from getting too cold.
-It’s possible to give yourself frostbite, so never place the ice bag directly on bare skin and apply the ice for 15 to 20 minutes at a time, allowing your skin to return to normal temperature in between icing.
+It’s possible to give yourself frostbite, so never place the ice bag directly on bare skin.
+Apply the ice for 15 to 20 minutes at a time and allow your skin to return to normal temperature in between icing.

 An elastic bandage wrapped firmly around an injury can further prevent swelling and ease pain by keeping the area somewhat immobilized.
 The bandage doesn’t necessarily always keep you from moving, but it can remind you to keep from moving it.
 If a wrapping causes tingling or numbness in the extremity, remove it and rewrap the area more loosely.
 The bandage should not be so tight that it causes discomfort or interferes with blood flow.
 Even gentle compression can help keep fluid away from the area of injury.

-Because of gravity, fluids flow downhill, so propping an injury above the level of your heart helps fluid drain away from the injured area and helps to reduce swelling.
-If you cannot elevate an injured area to a level above the heart, at least try to keep it at the same level or close to it.
-If, for example, you suffered an injury to the buttocks or hips, try lying down with a pillow or two below your buttocks or lower back to help lift the area of injury.
+Propping an injury above the level of your heart helps fluid drain away from the injured area and reduces swelling.
+If you can’t elevate an injured area to a level above the heart, try to keep it at the same level or close to it.
+If, you suffered an injury to the buttocks or hips, try lying down with a pillow or two below your buttocks or lower back to help lift the area of injury.

 The R.I.C.E. treatment method is appropriate for the first 48 to 72 hours after an injury.
-During this time, you should keep the area wrapped with an elastic bandage, if possible, elevate it when you can, and apply ice every few hours.
-If pain is severe, an over-the-counter anti-inflammatory (such as aspirin or ibuprofen) can help.
+During this time, you should keep the area wrapped with an elastic bandage if possible, elevate it when you can, and apply ice every few hours.
+If pain is severe, an over-the-counter anti-inflammatory like aspirin or ibuprofen can help.
 Acetaminophen is effective for pain and fever but not for inflammation.

-It is important that during the first three days of a sports injury you do not apply heat to the area, as heat can increase circulation and worsen swelling.
+It’s important that during the first three days of a sports injury you don’t apply heat to the area, as heat can increase circulation and worsen swelling.

-After about 72 hours, sports injuries have usually entered the healing process.
+Sports injuries usually enter the healing process after about 72 hours.
 You will notice less pain, sometimes only noticing tenderness when you move the joint or prod the area.
-Swelling will usually subside after the first three days, and bruises will start to fade (purple subsides to brown and green, then yellow before returning to normal).
+Swelling will usually subside after the first three days, and bruises will start to fade.
 The changing colors of the bruise reflect the breakdown of blood that was trapped in the skin as a result of the injury.

 The first few weeks are the most painful, but you may notice some pain and tenderness for several weeks to a few months after an injury.
 This is normal, and you can use heating pads or ice to relieve pain.
-Medicated sports cream can also help with the discomfort and are available at almost any pharmacy.
+Medicated sports cream can also help with the discomfort.
+This type of cream is available at almost any pharmacy.